Common Cloud-Native Security Misconfigurations & Fixes

 Another common problem is insecure data storage endpoints.
 While these cloud services are secure-by-design, relying on HTTPS and offering out-of-the-box encryption, there have been several documented instances, including in 2020 and 2022, where these secure data endpoints were misconfigured.

 One issue is that, although these cloud storage solutions provide security features, they’re often not enforced.
 For example, an Azure Storage Account allows for both HTTP and HTTPS communication and does not enforce HTTPS-only by default—it merely provides the option.

 Another issue is that cloud storage is by default a public-cloud endpoint, which means that technically anyone could connect to the URL of the storage endpoint.
-Similarly, while most cloud providers offer data and storage endpoint encryption, organizations should look into using a bring your own keys (BYOK) solution for more customized encryption security and protection, along with a key-rotation system to avoid compromised keys.
+Similarly, while most cloud providers offer data and storage endpoint encryption, organisations should look into using a bring your own keys (BYOK) solution for more customised encryption security and protection, along with a key-rotation system to avoid compromised keys.